yuanxiaochenAC/EvoAgentX/docs/tutorial/mcp.md

 ```

 This example demonstrates:
-1. Setting up the MCP toolkit and getting available tools
+1. Setting up the MCP Toolkit and getting available tools
 2. Creating a mapping between tool names and tool objects
 3. Configuring a customized agent with the tool mapping
 4. Executing the agent with specific inputs